Paweł Zagumny: Personal life

-Paweł Zagumny was born in Jasło, but he grew up in Warszawa, in Ursynów district.
+Zagumny was born in Jasło, but he grew up in Warsaw, in Ursynów district.
 He is Hanna and Lech Zagumny's son, his father is a former volleyball player and a coach.
 Zagumny has a sister, Agnieszka.
 On 19 July 2003 Zagumny married Oliwia Brochocka-Zagumny.
 They have two children - a daughter Wiktoria (born 2004) and a son Mikołaj (born 2010).

 Career

-Clubs
+Club

-He began to play in 1992 with MKS MDK Warszawa volleyball junior club.
+He began to play in 1992 with MKS MDK Warsaw volleyball junior club.
 His talent was quickly seen and in 1995 at age 18 he was transferred to professional team Czarni Radom, where he played for 2 years.
 With Zagumny Czarni Radom club won Poland Championship in 1996 and got second place in 1997.
 Next, he played for Bosman Morze Szczecin for 3 years.
 In 2000 he was transferred to Italian club Edilbasso Padua, where he stayed for three years.
 Afterwards he came back to Poland, playing for Mlekpol AZS Olsztyn.
 In 2010 went to Polish club ZAKSA Kędzierzyn-Koźle.
 He achieved with this club two Polish Cups (2013, 2014) and two silver (2011, 2013) and bronze (2012) medal of Polish Championship.
-In April 2015 he announced that he is going to leave ZAKSA Kędzierzyn-Koźle.
+In April 2015 he announced that he is going to leave Kędzierzyn-Koźle.
 In May 2015 he signed a contract with AZS Politechnika Warszawska.

 He ended up club career on 9 April 2017 after the last match of the season 2016–17 as ONICO AZS Politechnika Warszawska player.
 The official thanks for his club career was held the day before at Torwar Hall with almost 5,000 fans.
 His shirt number 5 in ONICO AZS Politechnika Warszawska was reserved until 2022.